ansys/pyansys-dev-guide/doc/source/overview/index.rst

 - Application automation
 - Machine learning
-- Postprocessing
+- Post-processing
 - Data visualization
-- Workflow orchestrations
+- Workflow orchestration
 - Data manipulation and export

-The libaries also include plugins and interfaces to the vast python ecosystem.
+The libraries also include plugins and interfaces to the vast python ecosystem.
 For example:

 - Arrays using `NumPy <https://numpy.org/>`_